-FORA: from selling vintage sunglasses in Lisbon to the largest Portuguese eyewear brand.
+Story #3.
+From selling vintage sunglasses in Lisbon to the largest Portuguese eyewear brand: FORA

 Pursuit the opportunity

 Retro models of the brands like Dior, Porsche Design, Carrera had a huge success and guys sold 4000 pairs in only two years, although the remaining 2000 pairs went to trash.
-By that time shop have attained a point of sale in a friend's shop.
-After Barral sold the stock he went on to get new products to sell.
-However he was able to find them in low numbers or not stable quality.
+By that time the business have attained a point of sale in a friend's shop.
+After Barral sold the stock he went on to get new products.
+However he found them in low numbers or not stable quality.

-It was a good idea to order manufacturing of the best selling models on established factories.
-So Barral decided to create his own brand with own design, own inspiration, with own philosophy.
+The idea was to manufacture of the best selling classic models on established factories.
+Barral decided to create his own brand with his own design, own inspiration, with own philosophy.
 And that's the beginning.
-Brand went to Italy to produce a collection because there were no sunglasses factories in Portugal that were known.
+Brand went to Italy to produce a collection because there were no known sunglasses factories in Portugal.

 Remember your roots

 The first collection, 500 pairs, was sold completely in 6 months.
 Then in 2014 Barral discovered the factory in Portugal and started production there too.
-So he had production in Italy and in Portugal at the same time for a year.
-In 2016 the brand moved all production to Portugal.
+In 2016 the brand moved all its production to Portugal.

 Build the best product possible